InverterNetwork/contracts/README.md

 ## Usage

 Common tasks are executed through a `Makefile`.
+The most common commands are:
+* `make build` to compile the project.
+* `make test` to run the test suite.
+  * Note: _Some of our tests  require a working Sepolia RPC URL, as we test certain contracts via fork testing.
+We implemented fallbacks in these cases in the code directly, so they should work even without any RPC set in the environment.
+If that does not work, please set a working one via `export SEPOLIA_RPC_URL=https://rpc-url-here`._
+* `make pre-commit` to ensure all of the development requirements are met, such as
+  * the Foundry Formatter has been run.
+  * the scripts are all working.
+  * the tests all run without any issues.

-The `Makefile` supports a help command, i.e. `make help`.
+Additionally, the `Makefile` supports a help command, i.e. `make help`.

 ```
 $ make help